SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/statements/Let-Statement.md

 ## Initialized Variables

 A [fully-initialized](../language-basics/Terms-Definitions.md#fully-initialized) variable can be defined by providing a value on the right-hand side of the `let` statement.
-The left-hand side of the `let` statement doesn't have to be a single identifier; destructuring is supported.
+The left-hand-side of the `let` statement doesn't have to be a single identifier; destructuring is supported.
 The following destructuring techniques are supported:

-- Single variable name
+- Single variable name (no destructuring)
-- Array destructuring
+- Array destructuring (elements of the array)
-- Tuple destructuring
+- Tuple destructuring (elements of the tuple)
-- Object destructuring
+- Object destructuring (attributes of the object)
 - Any combination of nesting the above together.

 A type annotation can be provided to the `let` statement, but most of the time this isn't required; the value's type can